-I can't believe it has taken me this long to write about my precious baby's birth... but there you go!
+I can't believe it has taken me this long to write my final entry... but there you go!
 Life with two little children is very busy!!

 My darling baby boy was born at 7.30am on 28th December, healthy and beautiful with his long eyelashes and full head of gorgeous dark hair.
 Thanks to my wonderful paediatrician, as soon as he was seen to be healthy and breathing well, he was placed straight onto my chest for a profound, loving and relaxed cuddle.
 Skin to skin contact with my beautiful boy.
 He just lay there for the longest time, curled up and content.